 employment will not impede progress toward their degree.

 - Advisors will typically approve requests in cases in which the student’s education will be enhanced through the additional employment.

-A termination of support memo must be sent to the Graduate School (Heather Suokas) detailing the reason for the request.
+A termination of support memo must be sent to the Graduate School (Mary J Stevens) detailing the reason for the request.
 Mid-contract termination requests will be reviewed on a case by case basis and can only be approved by the Graduate School.